-Guest contributor Laura Kelly describes her recent visit to Hotel Walloon near Petoskey, Michigan, where she discovered the restorative peace of lake life.
+Guest contributor Laura Kelly describes her visit to Hotel Walloon near Petoskey, Michigan, where she discovered the restorative peace of lake life.
 This post, originally published in the summer of 2016, has been updated (see added COVID-19 Update section below) to offer readers more current information.

 Before howls erupt from the lovers of all the other 97,000 beautiful lakes in Michigan, let me explain this claim of Walloon Lake as the “most beautiful.”